 Little hard data exists about a worsening mental health crisis in prisons due to COVID-19.
 However, what we do know is discouraging.
 Early reports from mental health staff indicate deteriorating mental wellness among prisoners with and without preexisting conditions, along with heightened anxiety in prison staff.
 Suspensions and delays in trials along with the suspension of prison visits and recreational activities have taken place, any and all of which could predict poor mental health outcomes.
 Patients in dire need of hospitalization have also become stuck in jails due to hospitals decreasing admissions in order to limit COVID-19 spread.
 The national watchdog group Solitary Watch has reported an estimated 500% increase in the use of solitary confinement due to the pandemic to physically distance prisoners.
 This strategy is in opposition to the fact that solitary confinement has been shown to be psychologically damaging to the extent that it is considered “cruel, inhuman or degrading treatment or punishment” under international law.

 The dehumanizing experience of incarceration surely cannot be fully understood without having experienced it first-hand.
 However, considering that many Americans have recently realized the effects of social distancing on our own mental health, we may be closer to a form of understanding than ever before.
 This means that now may be an ideal time to reflect on this issue.
 Social relationships, recreational activities, a safe environment, and access to therapists are useful, if not necessary, for maintaining mental health.
-It is reprehensible to deny these vital resources, especially to such a large population of the U.S. as prisoners represent.
+It is reprehensible to deny these vital resources.
 As this is fundamentally a health issue, healthcare workers have a responsibility to advocate for changes to the system.
 Visit the Sentencing Project’s website where you can click “Take Action” to submit your statement to your representatives in support of prioritizing prisoner protections in upcoming COVID-19 legislation.